fetchai/agents-aea/docs/install.md

 # Installation and setup

-## AEA Framework

-### System Requirements
+## System Requirements

 !!!
 Info "System requirements"
     The AEA framework can be used on `Windows`, `Ubuntu/Debian` and `MacOS`.

-    You need <a href="https://www.python.org/downloads/" target="_blank">Python 3.8</a> or higher on your system.
+    You need <a href="https://www.python.org/downloads/" target="_blank">Python 3.8, 3.9 or 3.10</a> on your system.

-Depending on what you want to do, you might need extra tools on your system:

-- The project uses Google Protocol Buffers compiler for message serialization.
-The compiler's version must match the protobuf library installed with the project (see pyproject.toml).
-- The fetchai/p2p_libp2p package is partially developed in Go.
-To make changes, install Golang.
-- To update fingerprint hashes of packages, you will need the IPFS daemon.

-You need <a href="https://www.python.org/downloads/" target="_blank">Python 3.7</a> or higher as well as <a href="https://go.dev/dl/" target="_blank">Go 1.14.2</a> or higher installed.

 GCC installation is required:

 - Ubuntu: `apt-get install gcc`
+- MacOS X (with home brew): `brew install gcc`
 - Windows (with <a href="https://chocolatey.org/" target="_blank">`choco`</a>
  installed): `choco install mingw`
-- MacOS X (with home brew): `brew install gcc`

 ### Option 1: Manual System Preparation

-Install a compatible Python and Go version on your system (see <a href="https://realpython.com/installing-python/" target="_blank">this external resource</a> for a comprehensive guide).
+Install a compatible Python version on your system.

 ??? note "Manual approach:"

     The following hints can help:

-    - To install Go, follow the official guide, depending on your platform <a href="https://go.dev/doc/install" target="_blank">here</a>
-    - Python is already included by default on many Linux distributions (e.g. Ubuntu), as well as MacOS.
-To check you have the right version, open a terminal and run:

-        ``` bash
-        python3 --version
-        ```

-    - To install Python on Windows machines, you can download a specific release <a href="https://www.python.org/downloads/" target="_blank">here</a>.
     - Ubuntu/Debian systems only: install Python headers, depending on the Python version you have installed on your machine.
-E.g. for Python 3.7:
+E.g. for Python 3.8:

         ``` bash
-        sudo apt-get install python3.7-dev
+        sudo apt-get install python3.8-dev
         ```

     - Windows users: install <a href="https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019" target="_blank">tools for Visual Studio</a>.

-### Option 2: Using an 'Automated Install' Script

-We provide a script to automatically install all framework dependencies and the framework itself.
-This means that if you follow this option, you can skip the <a href="../quickstart#installation">installation step</a> that comes later on this page.

-??? note "The 'Automated install' script approach:"
-    On macOS or Ubuntu run the following commands to download and install:

-    ``` bash
-    curl https://raw.githubusercontent.com/fetchai/agents-aea/main/scripts/install.sh --output install.sh
-    chmod +x install.sh
-    ./install.sh
-    ```

-    On Windows: download <a href="https://raw.githubusercontent.com/fetchai/agents-aea/main/scripts/install.ps1" target="_blank">https://raw.githubusercontent.com/fetchai/agents-aea/main/scripts/install.ps1</a>, then run <code>install.ps1</code> with the PowerShell terminal.

-### Option 3: Using Docker
+### Option 2: Using Docker

-​
 We also provide a Docker image with all the needed dependencies.

 ??? note "Docker approach:"